 It is difficult to set a budget for each of our readers however you should consider the below factors to work out how much you are willing to spend on personal training advertising.

 Spend some time answering the above questions and this should highlight the basis for you to start figuring out how much you can afford to invest into marketing and the strategies you want to put in place to do this.

-Whilst you can expect to pay for most marketing techniques, you can benefit from organic SEO marketing through content creation and keyword targeting, this involves fewer to very little cost.
+Whilst you can expect to pay for most marketing techniques, you can benefit from organic SEO marketing through content creation and keyword targeting, which involves fewer to very little cost.
 You should use your knowledge to start creating insightful and valuable content on personal training, within this content you should focus on getting your knowledge across whilst targeting key terms which could be converted into a client.

 For example, you could write blog content on ‘How to tone up’ this keyword is has a search volume of 480 a month, this is potential traffic that could be driven to your content as people who are looking for ways to tone up.